22 And they continued three years without war between Syria and Israel.

 37 So the king died, and was brought to Samaria; and they buried the king in Samaria.

-38 And one washed the chariot in the pool of Samaria; and the dogs licked up his blood; and they washed his armour; according unto the word of the LORD which he spake.
+38 And they washed the chariot by the pool of Samaria; and the dogs licked up his blood (now the harlots washed themselves there ); according unto the word of Jehovah which he spake.

 40 So Ahab slept with his fathers; and Ahaziah his son reigned in his stead.

 41 And Jehoshaphat the son of Asa began to reign over Judah in the fourth year of Ahab king of Israel.